Skip to main content

 • Time Zone*: The time zone to use for any dates in the data.

 • Parameters: The parameters to use when generating the document.
+To pass in multiple parameters, separate them with a semicolon.

 • When setting a value in a dropdown list, use the following format: